ucla/lti-media-resources/README.md

 3. Choose Fargate
 4. Enter a name, memory, and CPU size
 5. Click on Add Container
-   1. Add the container for the nodeserver (Image URI can be found in the ECR)
+6. Enter the information for the correct Docker image created earlier in the ECR
-      - Enter port 8080 for the Port Mappings
-   2. Add the container for the nginx server (Image URI can be found in the ECR)
+   - the image name can be found in the repository (Image URI)
-      - Enter port 80 for the Port Mappings
-      - Enter port 443 (SSL) for the Port Mappings
+7. Enter port 8080 for the Port mappings
-6. Create task definition
+8. Create task definition

 ### Creating ECS Service